das-kaesebrot/server-scripts/README.md

 ```

 ## Dynamic IP nsupdate script
+**THIS SCRIPT HAS BEEN MADE OBSOLETE BY [das-kaesebrot/nsupdate-dyn](https://github.com/das-kaesebrot/nsupdate-dyn) AND WILL NOT BE UPDATED ANYMORE**

 This script allows you to update multiple A records of subdomains of a given bind9 zone non-interactively and periodically (for example using a cron job) to your external IPv4 address, in case you have a dynamic one.
 It will only run an update if an IP change is detected, otherwise it will skip the update.